Type of Chickens That Lay Colored Eggs (Blue, Green, Pink, Brown)

 If you put these different colored eggs into a basket, the shells will resemble a rainbow.

-But before that, we want to tell you that we didn’t find any hen that lays purple-colored eggs.
+But before that, we want to tell you we didn’t find any hen that lays purple-colored eggs.

 Some Important Facts about Chicken Colored Eggs